streamlit/docs/content/deploy/community-cloud/share-your-app/_index.md

    ![Access the share button from your app](/images/streamlit-community-cloud/share-open.png)

-2. Toggle your app between public and private by clicking "**Make this app public**".
+2. Toggle your app between public and private by clicking "**Make this app public**."

    ![Toggle your app between public and private from the share button](/images/streamlit-community-cloud/share-menu-public-toggle.png)